polterguy/system42/components/common-widgets/tree/README.md

 To see how to do include Bootstrap, check out the documentation for the [Bootstrap CSS](../../bootstrap/) module.
 The default template used in your CSS automatically includes Bootstrap though.

-Notice, all arguments are optional, except the *[_items]* collection, that must have, at the very least, minimum _one_ item.
+Notice, all arguments are optional, except the *[items]* collection, that must have, at the very least, minimum _one_ item.
 Making the smallest possible code to use the Tree view look something like this.

 ```
-p5.web.widgets.create-container
+create-widget
   widgets
     sys42.widgets.tree
       items